minprog/programmeren-1/lectures/05 Data Structures/index.md

             free(list);
         }

-*   It turns out that there’s actually a helpful function, `realloc`, which will reallocate some memory:
+*   It turns out that there's actually a helpful function, `realloc`, which will reallocate some memory:

         #include <stdio.h>
         #include <stdlib.h>